skynav/ttt/README.md

 The second phrase performs well-formedness testing by attempting to parse the resource as XML but with validation disabled.
 If the syntax of the resource does not adhere to the XML specification, then this phase fails.

 The third phase performs schema validity testing using an XSD (XML Schema Definition) schema.
-By default, the published TTML XSD schema is used.
-However, provisions are being made to support alternative schemas, either built-in to the tool or provided by the user.
-During this phase, elements and attributes in foreign (non-TTML and non-XML) namespaces are pruned by a filtering process before attempting validation.
-As a consequence, the potential validity of foreign namespace vocabulary is not assessed.
-[A future version of this tool may provide a mechanism to validate foreign vocabulary.]
+The schema used during validation is determined by the specified (or default) validation model.
+Different models may specify different schemas.
 If a schema validation error occurs, then this phase fails.

+Unless `--treat-foreign-as` is specified as `allow`, elements and attributes in foreign (non-TTML and non-XML) namespaces are pruned by a filtering process before attempting schema validation.
+In this case, potential validity of foreign namespace vocabulary is not assessed.
+If `--treat-foreign-as` is specified as `allow`, then foreign vocabulary is not pruned, which, depending on the schema, may result in schema validation errors if the schema is not designed to permit foreign attributes or elements.

 The fourth phase performs additional semantic (and some syntactic) testing on the resource that is beyond what is tested by the previous three phases.
-For example, some TTML style properties are specified by the TTML schema using the `xs:string` type, which does not test the form of that string to determine compliance with TTML.
-In this fourth phase, these values are further tested to determine if they comply with TTML syntactic and semantic rules.
+For example, some TTML attributes are typed by the TTML schema as `xs:string`, which does not test the form of that string to determine compliance with TTML.
+In this fourth phase, these attributes are further validated to determine if they comply with TTML syntactic and semantic rules.
 In addition, a variety of other constraints specified by TTML are tested during this phase.

-The following `xs:string` schema typed TTML style properties are tested for syntactic correctness during this fourth phase (those not yet implemented are noted as *TBD*):
+The following `xs:string` schema typed attributes are tested for syntactic correctness during this fourth phase (those not yet validated are noted as *TBD*):

  * `tts:color`
  * `tts:backgroundColor`